-Anderson began her television career as a sports anchor/reporter at the CBS affiliate in Coos Bay, Ore., in 2000, before a stint in Washington, D.C., in September 2001, working on Redskins Magazine, Sideline Report and Roundball Report – all popular regional cable shows covering the city’s professional teams (Redskins, Wizards and the Mystics), and Georgetown and University of Maryland basketball teams.
+Anderson began her television career in 2000 as a sports anchor/reporter at the CBS affiliate in Coos Bay, Ore.
+A year later, she moved onto Washington, D.C., where she worked on Redskins Magazine, Sideline Report and Roundball Report – all popular regional cable shows covering the city’s professional teams (Redskins, Wizards and Mystics), as well as the Georgetown and University of Maryland basketball teams.
 Anderson also hosted her own weekly sports radio segment on WKYS 93.9 called “ScoopCenter.”

 — 30 —